First Quantum Minerals: History

+In June 2014, the Company acquired Lumina Copper Corp.
+This included the Taca Taca copper deposit in northwest Argentina, one of the world’s premier undeveloped copper assets and the updated technical study published in February 2026 reaffirms the substantial value and potential of the project as a major, long-life copper mine with meaningful gold production.
+Mining operations were expected to begin at Taca Taca in 2024, but as of 2026 it was reported that First Quantum was considering selling Taca Taca.

-In 2016, it sold the Kevista mine to Boliden AB for US$712 million.
-In March 2017 First Quantum announced it had launched a $1.6 billion offering of Senior Notes due 2023 and 2025.
+In 2016, First Quantum sold the Kevista Mine to Boliden AB for US$712 million.
 In December 2017, First Quantum was announced as "the major mining company that will complete the Pebble Limited Partnership" by Ron Thiessen, president and CEO of Northern Dynasty Minerals Ltd., which is currently the sole owner of the Pebble Partnership.
+In May 2018, it was announced that First Quantum withdrew from the proposed Pebble Mine partnership.

 In 2016, First Quantum was ranked as being among the 13th best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.

-In December 2019, Chinese state company Jiangxi Copper agreed to buy a subsidiary of First Quantum's largest shareholder, Pangaea Investment Management Ltd, which holds 17.6 percent of First Quantum, causing shares to spike up to five percent.
+In December 2019, Chinese state company Jiangxi Copper agreed to buy a subsidiary of First Quantum's largest shareholder, Pangaea Investment Management Ltd, which held 17.6 percent of First Quantum, causing shares to spike up to five percent.
+On July 23, 2024, First Quantum and Jiangxi Copper entered into a Shareholder Rights Agreement.

+In August 2023, First Quantum acquired a 55% interest in the La Granja copper deposit in Peru from Rio Tinto.
+First Quantum now operates the project, carrying out further resource drilling and establishing options for the project to become a major copper producer.
+A technical report for La Granja was released in May 2026.